-Retail trade is the sale and distribution of merchandise to consumers through either a store location or non-store location such as the internet, phone, catalog, or advertising.
+Retail trade is the sale and distribution of merchandise to consumers through either a store location or non-store location such as internet, phone, catalog, or advertising.

 Retail trade is one of the key economic indicators of regional economies.
 The retail strength of a county is a function of the customer base served, the buying power of the customer base, and the quality of the retail environment.
-Retail pull factors measure retail sales captured by counties across Kentucky in the nine sectors listed to the right.
+Retail pull factors measure retail sales captured by counties across Kentucky in the nine sectors.